Christine-horrocks/CV/README.md

 #### King's College London (Sept '13 - Sep '15)

-MA in Applied Lingistics and English Language Teaching
+MA in Applied Linguistics and English Language Teaching
 - Distinction
-- Modules included: Socio and psycho - lingistics, language acquisition, grammar, pronunciation, and research methods.
+- Modules included: Socio and psycho - linguistics, language acquisition, grammar, pronunciation, and research methods.
 - Final dissertation focused on the identification, diagnosis and support of dyslexic international students in UK universities for whom English is a second language.

-#### Norwich Institue for Language Education (Sept '10 - Dec '11)
+#### Norwich Institute for Language Education (Sept '10 - Dec '11)

-DELTA Qualification in English Langauge Teaching
+DELTA Qualification in English Language Teaching

 #### University of Kent (Sept '04 - June '08)

-BA (Hons) European History with a Year Aborad
+BA (Hons) European History with a Year Abroad
 - 2:1
 - Year abroad spent studying at University d'Avigion et des Pays de Vaucluse